 English Heritage is a governmental body managing the historic sites, artefacts and environments of England.
 It is currently sponsored by the Department for Culture, Media and Sport.
 There are many museums in England, but the most notable is London’s British Museum.
 Its collection of more than seven million objects. is one of the largest and most comprehensive in the world, sourced from every continent, illustrating and documenting the story of human culture from its beginning to the present.

 The British Library in London is the national library and is one of the world’s largest research libraries, holding over 150 million items in all known languages and formats; including around 25 million books.
 The National Gallery houses a collection of over 2,300 paintings dating from the mid-13th century to 1900.
 The Tate galleries house the national collections of British and international modern art.

-English language today spoken by hundreds of millions of people around the world, thanks in large part to the British Empire.
+English language today is spoken by hundreds of millions of people around the world, thanks in large part to the British Empire.

 A city, and the county town of Oxfordshire, in South East England.
-The city, made prominent by its medieval university, the oldest in the english speaking world.
+The city, made prominent by its medieval university, the oldest in the English speaking world.

 The UK’s second-largest city by metropolitan area, third-largest by population.
 It is also the third most visited city in the UK.
 I spent a weekend here, it has a modern feel to it but mostly it is the people which will charm you.
 Thank you, Diane, for your invite and hospitably!